bartkowiaktomasz/CS50/README.md

-# CS50
+# Introduction to Computer Science: HarvardX CS50

-Harvard CS50 course
+This repository contains solutions for the problem sets at Computer Science 50 (CS50) Harvard course.